MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/error-when-you-run-ad-installation-wizard.md

 ---
 # Error when you run the Active Directory Installation Wizard: The version of the Active Directory schema of the source forest is not compatible with the version of Active Directory on this computer

-This article provides a solution to an error that occurs when you run the Active Directory Installation Wizard.
+This article provides a solution to an error that occurs when you try to run the Active Directory Installation Wizard.

 _Original product version:_ &nbsp; Window Server 2003
 _Original KB number:_ &nbsp; 917385